Send the link below via email or IMCopy

 Begging the Question:

-Restating claim in a different way, appearing
+Restating claim in a different way, appearing to make an argument.

-It's a similar phenomenon -- the circular definition or "tautology."
+This is a circular definition or "tautology."

 "'Women have rights,' said the Bullfighters Association president.
 'But women shouldn't fight bulls because a bullfighter is and should be a man.'
 That is to say that women shouldn't fight bulls because women shouldn't fight bulls."

 Draws analogy between 2 things that are not comparable.

 "Clogged arteries require surgery to clear them; our clogged highways require equally drastic measures."

 Frames argument so writer's points are the only ones discussed and no counterarguments are discussed.